skip to main content

 Radioimmunotherapy (RIT)

-If you're scheduled for RIT, your doctor will instruct you on how to prepare and how to take any necessary radiation safety precautions.
-Tell your doctor if there's a possibility you are pregnant or if you're breastfeeding and discuss any recent illnesses, medical conditions, medications you're taking and allergies, especially to anesthesia or contrast materials.
-Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
-Leave jewelry at home and wear loose, comfortable clothing.
+Your doctor will tell you how to prepare for RIT.
+A radiation safety specialist will discuss radiation safety precautions with you.
+Tell your doctor if you are pregnant or breastfeeding.
+Discuss any recent illnesses, medical conditions, and medications you take.
+List any allergies, especially to anesthesia or contrast materials.
+Your doctor may tell you to stop taking aspirin, NSAIDs or blood thinners before your procedure.
+Leave jewelry at home, and wear loose, comfortable clothing.
+Tell your doctor if you suffer from incontinence.

 What is Radioimmunotherapy and how is it used?

-Several new radioimmunotherapy agents are under development or in clinical trials.
-Potential uses for RIT include the treatment of prostate cancer, melanoma, ovarian cancer, leukemia, high-grade brain glioma and colorectal cancer.
+Doctors are developing new RIT agents, some of which are in clinical trials.
+Potential uses for RIT include treatments for melanoma, ovarian cancer, leukemia, high-grade brain glioma , and colorectal cancer.

 Who will be involved in this procedure?